mit-satori/getting-started/satori-ai-frameworks.rst

 More information about the Supplementary channel can be found in the PowerAI Supplementary Channel README.

-The WML CE Early Access channel is available at: https://public.dhe.ibm.com/ibmdl/export/pub/software/server/ibm-ai/conda-early-access/.
+The WML-CE Early Access channel is available at: https://public.dhe.ibm.com/ibmdl/export/pub/software/server/ibm-ai/conda-early-access/.
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 This channel is updated occasionally with latest versions of various packages included in WML CE.
 The purpose of the channel is to make new versions of frameworks available in advance of formal WML CE releases.
-Packages published in the Early Access channel may not exactly match a later WML CE release.
+Packages published in the Early Access channel may not exactly match a later WML-CE release.
 For example, package and prerequisite versions may differ.

 Packages in the Early Access channel might depend on packages in the main channel, so both channels might be needed in the conda config.

-Example of getting EA WMLCE software:
+Example of getting EA WML-CE software:

 .. code:: bash